 'Time for you' is a service purchased by the school.
 'Time for You' is a dedicated service offering support, advice and guidance for children and young people.
 This service is age specific, confidential and is delivered by highly skilled staff.
 Many of our children benefit from having individual time with a counsellor from the Benjamin Foundation.
 Sessions can be used to help children with a range of difficulties, including (but not limited to) low self-esteem, difficulty with friendships, coping with bereavement or separation or managing feelings such as anger.
 Alison, who works with individual children in 'Time for you' sessions, is also happy to work with parents, offering advice and support.
 If you would like to know more about this service, please speak to Mrs Thomas or Ms Wayman.

-Club 99 is a summer playscheme.
-Any child age 5-11 years old can join the playscheme, although Club 99 is particularly good at meeting the needs of children with SEND.
+Club 99 is a summer playscheme that is particularly tailored to meet the needs of children who have special educational needs or are in some way disadvantaged.
 For a leaflet with more information and a form to apply for a space at Club 99 please ask at the school office or contact Elizabeth Burrows on 07504 155349 or Elizabeth.firstname.lastname@example.org.

 This website offers information abot the free support avaliable for all families, including the Solihull Parenting programme, parent support groups and stay and play sessions.
 Many of our parents have recommended these parenting programmes.